I-69 International Trade Corridor

 NEXT MICHIGAN DEVELOPMENT CORPORATION

-The I-69 International Trade Corridor Next Michigan Development Corporation (NMDC) offers economic incentives to growing businesses, both existing and new, that utilize two or more forms of transportation to move their products and are located within the territory of the NMDC.
-Qualifying businesses in the corridor can benefit from state and local incentives, including real and personal property tax abatements and job creation credits.
-In certain cases, businesses can qualify for tax-free Renaissance Zones.
-The I-69 International Trade Corridor Next Michigan Development Corporation is the largest in the state of Michigan with 35 municipal partners.
+The largest in the state of Michigan, the I-69 International Trade Corridor Next Michigan Development Corporation (NMDC) represents a significant regional partnership and offers economic incentives to existing and new businesses that utilize two or more forms of transportation to move their products and are located within the territory of the NMDC.
+Qualifying businesses can benefit from state and local incentives, including real and personal property tax abatements.
+In certain locations, businesses may receive approval for tax-free Renaissance Zones.
+The I-69 International Trade Corridor Next Michigan Development Corporation is comprised of four county governments and 31 local municipalities.

 St. Clair County